Rahimullah of Baraikhali: Aftermath

 The erstwhile Magistrate of Khulna Subdivision, Bankim Chandra Chatterjee, directed an inquiry into the conflict.
 He himself went to Morrelganj and found Haley guilty and gave a long report to the district magistrate.
 He also issued an arrest warrant in Haley's name when he fled with Henry Morrel and Durga Charan.
 Many of Haley's associates were arrested, with Henry Morrel being arrested in Bombay and Durga Charan in Vrindavan.
 At that time, Haley tried to intimidate Chatterjee by giving him a bribe of up to 100,000 rupees.
-The case went on for fifteen years and the Jessore Sessions Court ordered the execution of one person and deportation of 34 others.
+The case went on for fifteen years and the Jessore Sessions Court ordered the execution of one person and the deportation of 34 others.
 Only the native accomplices of Haley were prosecuted.
 Haley was released as no one was able to identify him.

 Morrelganj survived as a name for the local area throughout the British Raj and after independence as the Morrelganj Upazila.
 Locals continue to demand the renaming of Morrelganj to Rahimganj or Rahimnagar though it has not been fulfilled.